-9.2 CSi is exposed to cyber risk
+10.2 CSi is exposed to cyber risk

-Cyber risk, which is part of technology risk, is the risk that we will be compromised as a result of cyber attacks, security breaches, unauthorised access, loss or destruction of data, unavailability of service, computer viruses or other events that could have an adverse security impact.
+Cyber risk, which is part of technology risk, is the risk that CSi will be compromised as a result of cyber-attacks, security breaches, unauthorised access, loss or destruction of data, unavailability of service, computer viruses or other events that could have an adverse security or resilience impact.
 The financial industry continues to face cyber threats from a variety of actors who are driven by monetary, political and other motivations.
 Information security, data confidentiality and integrity are of critical importance to CSi's business, and there has been recent regulatory scrutiny on the ability of companies to safeguard personal information of individuals in accordance with data protection regulation, including the European General Data Protection Regulation.
 Governmental authorities, employees, individual customers or business partners may initiate proceedings against CSi as a result of security breaches affecting the confidentiality or integrity of personal data, as well as the failure, or perceived failure, to comply with data protection regulations.
 The adequate monitoring of operational risks and adherence to data protection regulations have also come under increased regulatory scrutiny.
 Any failure of CSi to adequately ensure the security of data and to address the increased technology-related risks could also lead to regulatory sanctions or investigations and a loss of trust in its systems, which may adversely affect its reputation, business and operations.

 Threats to CSi's cybersecurity and data protection systems require CSi to dedicate significant financial and human resources to protect the confidentiality, integrity and availability of its systems and information.
 Despite the wide range of security measures, it is not always possible to anticipate the evolving threat landscape and mitigate all risks to its systems and information.
-These threats may derive from human error, fraud or malice, or may result from accidental technological failure.
+These threats may derive from human error, misconduct (including errors in judgment, fraud or malice and/or engaging in violations of applicable laws, rules, policies or procedures), or may result from accidental technological failure.
 There may also be attempts to fraudulently induce employees, clients, third parties or other users of CSi's systems to disclose sensitive information in order to gain access to its data or that of its clients.
-CSi could also be affected by risks to the systems and information of clients, vendors, service providers, counterparties and other third parties.
-Any such event could subject the Bank to litigation or cause it to suffer a financial loss, a disruption of our businesses, liability to our clients, regulatory intervention or reputational damage.
-CS group could also be required to expend significant additional resources to modify our protective measures or to investigate and remediate vulnerabilities or other exposures.
+CSi could also be affected by risks to the systems and information of its clients, vendors, service providers, counterparties and other third parties.
+Risks relating to cyber attacks on CSi's vendors and other third parties have also been increasing due to more frequent and severe supply chain attacks impacting software and information technology service providers in recent years.
+Any such event could subject the Bank to litigation or cause it to suffer a financial loss, a disruption of its businesses, liability to its clients, regulatory intervention or reputational damage.
+CS Group could also be required to expend significant additional resources to modify its protective measures or to investigate and remediate vulnerabilities or other exposures.